VoidSergio/demo-soccorso-site/README.md

 - 📱 Fully responsive layout for desktop, tablet, and mobile
 - 🎨 Styled with Tailwind CSS
 - ✅ Accessible and semantic HTML
 - 🧪 Ready for future enhancements or API integrations

+  You can view the live version here: [Website Live](https://demo-soccorso-stradale.netlify.app/)

 ## 📬 Contact Form